-Check out our How to Cook Ham page for more details on types of ham.
+See our How to Cook Ham page for more details on types of ham.

 How much glaze do you need for your ham?

-You will need at least a cup of glaze for every 5- to 10-pound ham.
-Try some of our favorite ham recipes (each with multiple glaze options!):
+You will need at least 1 cup of glaze for every 5 to 10 pounds of ham.

-To glaze the ham, take the roasting pan out of the oven and put it on a cooling rack; close oven door so the heat does not escape.
-Using a basting brush or spoon, cover the ham with the glaze; return to oven.
+To glaze the ham: Take the roasting pan out of the oven and put it on a cooling rack; close the oven door so the heat does not escape.
+Using a basting brush or spoon, cover the ham with the glaze; return it to the oven.
 Continue baking until the ham reaches desired temperature.
 If you like, serve additional glaze with the ham.
-You can follow these same glaze instructions for a spiral-cut ham if you want to use your own glaze.
+You can follow the same glaze instructions for a spiral-cut ham if you want to use your own glaze.

 Because we know there's no glaze as popular as a brown sugar glaze, here's the full scoop on how to make a homemade ham glaze with brown sugar.
 Follow our recipe to learn how to glaze a ham with brown sugar, or use our tips to improve one of your favorite recipes!

 In a medium saucepan stir together sugar, vinegar, and mint sprigs.
 Bring to a boil and reduce heat.
 Boil gently, uncovered, about 30 minutes or until reduced to 1 cup.
 Remove from heat.
 Remove and discard the mint sprigs.
 Bake the ham until a meat thermometer registers 125°F, then brush ham with some of the glaze.